 “Sometimes you will not see me in the company for a month and this is the way I work, as it is not necessary to think about the company strategic expansion all day long.
 I guess I am just lucky that Huayi has been developing quite well these years.” says Wang.

-Huayi recently announced to build a Feng Xiaogang-film theme park in Hainan.
+Huayi recently announced to build a film theme park based on Feng Xiaogang’s blockbusters in Hainan.
 Shortly after, it used $109.54 million to acquire 50.88% stake of Yinhan, the third largest mobile game company in China.

-In Wang’s mansion with a galaxy of contemporary Chinese art, an army of fine horses and a fleet of imported cars, paintings from different ages and places are his treasure while a statue of Mao his favorite.
-By the way, his spacious office in downtown Beijing is packed with his own paintings.
+In Wang’s mansion with a galaxy of contemporary Chinese art, an army of fine horses and a fleet of imported cars, paintings from different ages and places are his treasure while a statue of Mao is his favorite.
+Meanwhile, his spacious office in downtown Beijing is packed with his own paintings.

 The King is expanding his territory and it is just a matter of time that this kingdom grows into an empire.